 8. Poor estimation

-It is not easy to be a perfect performer at the project beginning in the environment with many unknown factors.
+It is not easy to be a perfect performer at the project beginning in an environment with many unknown factors.
 You may not consider some obvious and critical things, so you should be tied to the extra scope to deliver your overall project.

 Try to estimate collaboratively with your team members, do not make guesses and before estimating, ensure you have defined customer and business requirements.